 European elections 2024: results and challenges ahead

-In Finland, the governing parties held their ground well, with the exception of the Finns.
-Here, of course, the Left did rise, but this was mainly due to the personal charisma and personality of the Left Alliance's chairman, Li Andersson MP.
+In Finland, the ruling coalition parties held their ground well, with the exception of the Finns Party.
+Here, the Left Alliance made gains, but this was primarily due to the personal charisma and appeal of Li Andersson, the party chair and Member of Parliament.

-EU criticism did not bite at these latitudes.
-This was probably due to the general security situation.
-The EU and NATO are perceived as friends and Finns want to be secure in these organisations.
-We are part of the West and we want to continue to be so.
+EU skepticism had little traction in these parts, likely due to the general security landscape.
+Both the EU and NATO are seen as allies, and Finns wish to remain closely aligned with these organizations.
+We consider ourselves part of the West and wish to remain so.

-Elsewhere, criticism of the EU was stronger, with populist parties gaining ground in both France and Germany.
-In Germany, the far-right AfD party came second, ahead of the Social Democratic Party led by Chancellor Olaf Scholz.
-In France, the National Party, mainly known as the party of Marine Le Pen, was the clear winner of the elections.
-The result led President Macron to call new parliamentary elections in July.
+Elsewhere, however, EU skepticism resonated more strongly, with populist parties making gains in countries like France and Germany.
+In Germany, the far-right party Alternative for Germany (AfD) rose to second place, overtaking Chancellor Olaf Scholz’s Social Democrats.
+In France, the National Rally, most associated with Marine Le Pen, claimed a decisive victory.
+The election result led President Macron to call new parliamentary elections in July.

-The three main parties in the European Union (Conservatives (EPP), Socialists (S&D), Liberals (Renew)) maintained their positions, so the election result did not bring major changes to the Union's politics or governance.
-The three largest ones will also give the current Commission President Ursula von der Leyen a further term.
+Within the European Union, the three largest party blocs (Conservatives (EPP), Socialists (S&D), and Liberals (Renew)) retained their positions, meaning the election result is unlikely to bring significant changes to EU policy or governance.
+These three blocs are also likely to support a continued term for current Commission President Ursula von der Leyen.

-The Greens' big losses in several countries mean that the green agenda will take a small, but not significant, hit that will lead to a major policy shift in the EU.
-In virtually all EU countries, the mainstream parties recognise climate change and are ready to take action to slow global warming.
+The substantial losses experienced by the Greens in various countries may slightly curb the green agenda, but not significantly enough to prompt a major policy shift in the EU.
+Practically all major parties across EU countries acknowledge climate change and are prepared to take action to slow global warming.

-In addition to the green agenda, the next Commission will put more emphasis on the competitiveness of European industry, security of supply and strategic autonomy vis-à-vis China and the US.
-Support for Ukraine and Ukraine's role will be central and crucial over the next five years.
-From this perspective, EU unity will be measured for the first time when deciding on the appointments and the future work programme of the Commission.
-The more united the EU is, the more weight it will carry in the debate on Ukraine's future.
-Peace and its promotion is one of the cornerstones of the EU, and let us not forget it.
+In addition to the green agenda, the next Commission is expected to focus more on the competitiveness of European industry, security of supply, and strategic autonomy concerning China and the United States.
+Supporting Ukraine and defining its role in Europe will be central and crucial over the next five years.
+From this perspective, the unity of the EU will first be tested in the decisions around appointments and the future Commission work program.
+The more unified the EU is, the greater its influence on Ukraine's future.
+Let us not forget that peace and its promotion remain among the EU’s founding principles.

 Riina Nevamäki